 Conference organiser's handbook

-I assume you have visited a few conferences, maybe spoken at some, but have organised none.
+I assume you have visited a few conferences, and maybe spoken at some, but organised none.
 Thus you’ll have a pretty good idea of what you want to achieve, but haven’t yet found out about all the little details that make a good conference a great one.
 That’s what this handbook is going to teach you.

 Scope of this handbook